"The Gateway to the Cotswolds"

 Suffice it to say that only his wife would have thought a memorial necessary.
 To accomplish this she peremptorily took over St Catherine's Chapel, and erected there a quite astonishing memorial structure that is equal parts ostentatious, overwhelming, and garish.
 That said, the carving is wonderful, and there is no doubting the craftsmanship of those responsible for carrying out Lady Tanfield's orders.
 Stoop down to look under the monument and you will see a representation of a gaunt skeleton, a reminder, one presumes, of the fate that awaits us all, even those as rich as Sir Lawrence.

-On the north side of the north aisle look for the tomb of Edmund Harman (1569).
-On the side of the tomb is a carving thought to be the earliest example in Europe depicting Amazonian Indians.
+On the north side of the north aisle look for the memorial of Edmund Harman (1569).
+On the front of the memorial is a carving thought to be the earliest example in the UK depicting South American Indians.

 Burford in the Civil War

 In May, 1649, troops in the Parliamentary army mutinied at Salisbury.
 They marched north, hoping to join up with other discontented soldiers.
 They rested the night of May 14 at Burford, were army leaders Oliver Cromwell and Sir Thomas Fairfax caught up with them.
 After a brief skirmish, 340 of these "Levellers" were incarcerated in the church.
 Carvings made by the prisoners can be seen inside the church.
 Most notable of these is preserved inside the font, where visitors can read the inscription, "Anthony Sedley 1649 Prisner".
-A plaque on the exterior of the south wall of the church commemorates the spot where 3 leaders of the Levellers were executed, and the bullet holes from that sad event can still be seen.
+A plaque on the exterior of the south wall of the church recalls the execution of three Levellers, who were shot against a nearby wall, while their fellows were forced to watch from the church roof.

 Burford can be very busy.
 Finding a parking space along the High Street is a hit and miss business.
 Instead, follow the signs to the free parking lot located east of the High Street.